Beyond-Notability/bn_framework/src/residence.md

   </div>
 </div>

-- excluded women who have any undated resided at
-- also anyone born before 1831 or after 1910 (small numbers)
+Notes on the data:

-- also, for "early": excluded anyone who has start time that has no corresponding end time, and any with earliest date
+- for "early": excluded anyone who has start time that has no corresponding end time, and any with earliest date
-- and for "late": excluded anyone who has end time with no corresponding start time, and any with latest date
+- for "late": excluded anyone who has end time with no corresponding start time, and any with latest date

+## what does this all mean?

+Data in the aggregate.
+But we don't want to aggregate.
+Brining in examples of people with gaps: look at place data between those gaps, does it help explain absent residence data?